 As Helena Bonham Carter – who plays Princess Margaret in the new season of Netflix’s The Crown – pointed out in an exclusive interview with Savoir Flair, “They didn’t choose this life.
 When you see things from their point of view, you see that it’s a ridiculous job, what they’re asked to do.
 Maybe I’m too reactionary, but I’ve become very sentimental about them.”

 Of the elite few who are born into the roles they must hold for a lifetime, the British royal family lives under a microscope.
 The access, the privilege, and the wealth they possess place them in a rarefied realm.
 What The Crown does so well is pull back the curtain on their lives.
 Their interpersonal relationships and even existential crises are presented with empathy and nuance.
 This has a lot to do with the magnificent script developed by showrunner Peter Morgan and the incredible cast that portrays these very public figures.
-Season three, which drops on November 17, has leapt ahead in years and turned over a whole new cast playing older versions of the royals.
+Season three, which drops on Netflix today, has leapt ahead in years and turned over a whole new cast playing older versions of the royals.

 When Netflix flew us to London to interview said new cast, there was a lot of real and surreal mileage to cover.
 Not only were we granted the presence of Josh O’Conner (who plays Prince Charles with tremendous pathos), Erin Doherty (who plays Princess Anne with verve and nerve), and Tobias Menzies (who is uncanny as Prince Philip), but also Oscar winner Olivia Colman (who plays Queen Elizabeth II with rigid grace), and Helena Bonham Carter (who illuminates her role as Princess Margaret).
 Below are some of the most interesting things we gleaned from our conversations with them.